Same Course Number.

 Why CCN matters to you:

-The new Common Course Numbering (CCN) system is designed to make your college experience smoother, especially if you plan to transfer or take classes at more than one college.
+The Common Course Numbering (CCN) system is designed to make your college experience smoother, especially if you plan to transfer or take classes at more than one college.
 Here’s how it helps:

 Clipboard list